harrietgrace/metadata-buildkite-plugin/README.md

           - APP_ENDPOINT
 ```

-The following example gets `BUILD_ID` from the a triggering build ,which pass through it's `BUILDKITE_JOB_ID` as `SOURCE_JOB_ID`, and sets it to `BUILD_ID` on the buildkite agent environment.
+The following example gets `VERSION_NUMBER` from the a triggering build ,which pass through it's `BUILDKITE_JOB_ID` as `SOURCE_JOB_ID`, and sets it to `VERSION_NUMBER` on the buildkite agent environment.
 The job id needs to be passed in to the current pipeline.

 ```yaml
 steps: